 I was terrified to take this oral anti-biotics.
 However, they help to cure my adult acne from the inside out.
 A dermatologist will typically prescribe an oral medication if your acne is moderate to severe.
-I didn’t experience many side effects to this medication.
+I didn’t experience any side effects.
 However, I made sure to eat a decent meal before taking and having probiotics throughout the day, such as Kombucha.
-Antibiotics can kill good bacteria in addition to harmful bacteria while probiotics reinforce the good bacteria that your body needs.
+Antibiotics can kill good bacteria (in addition to harmful bacteria), while probiotics reinforce the good bacteria that your body needs.

-This fragrance-free moisturizer is specially made for eczema and dry skin, but it worked wonders to keep my skin moisturized while using drying acne treatments.
+This fragrance-free moisturizer is specially made for eczema and dry skin, but it works wonders to keep my skin moisturized while using drying acne treatments.

 5. Apply sunscreen (Urban Skin RX Complexion Protection SPF 30 Moisturizer), $19.99

-Dark spots or not, it’s essential to protect your skin from the damage of the sun.
+Dark spots or not, it’s essential to protect your skin from sun damage.
 Initially, I was using La Roche Posay Anthelios.
-However, in August, I switched to Urban Skin RX Complexion Protection which felt more lightweight on my oily skin.
+However, in August, I switched to Urban Skin RX Complexion Protection, which felt more lightweight on my oily skin.

 1. Remove makeup with Estee Lauder Advanced Night Micro Cleansing Balm $47.00

-I’m one of those people that like to double cleanse, starting with a cleansing balm.
+I’m one of those people that LOVE to double cleanse, starting with a cleansing balm.
 This particular one from Estee Lauder is calming (with chamomile and lavender) and breaks up makeup very easily.

 2. Cleanse with Urban Skin Rx Clear Skin Cleansing Bar, $14.99